Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Quantum convolutional neural networks

 \section{Quantum convolutional neural networks}

-Our goal is to design QCNNs that detect the SPT phases of the generalized cluster-Ising model via quantum phase recognition, a process that identifies whether the ground states $\ket{\psi}$ of the Hamiltonian \eqref{eq:ham} belong to a given quantum phase.
-To perform quantum phase recognition, we process the ground states $\ket{\psi}$ with the QCNN depicted in Fig.~\ref{fig:qcnn}a consisting of $d$ convolutional layers, $d$ pooling layers and a final fully connected layer.
+Our goal is to design QCNNs that detect the SPT phases of the generalized cluster-Ising model via quantum phase recognition.
+To perform quantum phase recognition, we process the ground states $\rho$ with the QCNN depicted in Fig.~\ref{fig:qcnn}a consisting of $d$ convolutional layers, $d$ pooling layers and a final fully connected layer.
 In each convolutional layer $f = 1,2,...,d$, a translationally invariant unitary $V_f$ is applied.
 In a pooling layer, the system size is reduced by measuring a fraction of qubits and applying feed-forward gates $W_f$ conditioned on the measurement outcomes on the remaining qubits.
 In this work, we consider the reduction of system size by a factor of three in each pooling layer.
 As a result, the maximal depth $d=\lfloor \log_3 N \rfloor$ of the QCNN is logarithmic in system size $N$.
 In the fully connected layer, a general unitary $V_{\rm FC}$ is performed on all remaining qubits and the qubits are read out labeling whether the ground state $\ket{\psi}$ belongs to a given SPT phase or not.

 For each SPT phase, we construct the QCNN depicted in Fig.~\ref{fig:qcnn}b by generalizing the procedure proposed in Ref.~\cite{cong2019}.
 First, we identify a characteristic state belonging to each SPT phase.
 For the `$ZXZ$' (`$ZXXXZ$') SPT phase this is the `$ZXZ$' (`$ZXXXZ$') cluster state, which can be mapped onto a product state by a disentangling unitary $U^{\dagger}$ consisting of two (four) layers of two-qubit gates between neighboring qubits, see Appendix~\ref{app:circ} for details.
 The convolutional layers of the QCNN consist of the disentangling unitary $U^{\dagger}_{N/3^{f-1}}$ mapping the corresponding cluster state on $N/3^{f-1}$ qubits onto a product state and the entangling unitary $U_{N/3^{f}}$ mapping the product state on a sublattice with $N/3^{f}$ qubits onto the cluster state.
 As a result, we obtain the cluster state for a reduced system size after the measurement of the remaining qubits in each pooling layer.
 By construction, the cluster state is a fixed point of the QCNN circuit.